jonathanw82/myfavoritetune/README.md

 * A search box with a call to action button to the left.
 * Below which, the artists' name is displayed and the number of albums that specific artist has.
 * To the right, the artist image first will be a spinning vinyl then changes to the artist image during searching.
+* Below that again, the last artist that was searched for is displayed and can be clicked to take the user back to that artist.
 * When the initial search is complete a dropdown of artist names will appear.
 * On selection of the artist name, the seach box will be populated and their album art is displayed in a section below.
 * Clicking on the album art, a box, the tracks and sound samples are displayed.